IATI/D-Portal/plated/README.md

 &#8627; This runs ```plated/watch``` and ```plated/serv``` simultaneously.

-**This is the main script.
+**The main script.
 It should be left running in the command line.**
 Run this to build and view your website locally whilst you edit it.
+Make sure your browser is not caching the content.

 ---